 When the Jews went into exile, beginning in 568 BCE, what had been a practice centered around a place—the Temple— now became a practice centered around a time.
 If they couldn’t gather at a specific place, they would now gather at a specific time to observe specific rituals.
 Once Shabbat came to mean a communal, recurring seventh day of rest and worship, it started producing large, widespread cultural changes.
 In a time of servitude, the Sabbath was an early call for labor rights as well as class equality, as the Fourth Commandment made clear it was a day off for everyone, even animals.
 Thousands of years before our current concerns about animal rights and growing economic disparities, the ancient Hebrews established a way to make everyone equal, every week.

-Shabbat created time for education, worship, reflection, andthe thoughtful contemplation that leads to creativity.
+Shabbat created time for education, worship, reflection, and the thoughtful contemplation that leads to creativity.
 It allowed time to build family bonds, both metaphorically and literally: it was a double mitzvah (Hebrew for “a good deed”), the rabbis said, for married couples to have sex on Shabbat.
-Which brings us to the next quality each observation of Shabbat must include: joy.
+This brings us to the next quality each observation of Shabbat must include: joy.
 The Sabbath was, by biblical decree, to be a “delight.”

-I am, self-defined not a religious Jew, and yet I still get a lot from the traditions.
+I am self-defined as not a religious Jew, and yet I still get a lot from the traditions.
 The Ten Commandments tell us how to live a meaningful life.
-The fact that Shabbat is number 4 strikes me as profound.
+The fact that Shabbat is number four strikes me as profound.
 Shabbat comes before “Honor thy mother and father” and “Thou Shalt not commit murder.”

 Each week I get a full reset.
 Afterward, I’m much more productive and efficient, with positive effects that radiate out to the other six days.
 It feels like a vacation every week.
 We look forward to it with the same anticipation, and it provides that same feeling of deep relaxation we get when we go away.
 Because it expands your sense of time, it makes your day off feel like two days in one.
 Going screen-free once a week is like having a metaphysical remote control, with a pause button for the 24/7 world, that turns your life back on.

-All these years later, practicing our version of Shabbat helps my family be present with one another, appreciate the small things, we laugh more, feel more creative, daydream, and get a different viewpoint on living.
-You don’t have to be orthodox to observe a full day of rest for Shabbat, and you can observe it in your own way.
+All these years later, practicing our version of Shabbat helps my family be present with one another and appreciate the small things.
+We laugh more, feel more creative, daydream, and get a different viewpoint on living.
+You don’t have to be Orthodox to observe a full day of rest for Shabbat, and you can observe it in your own way.
 That was a revelation to me: this ancient wisdom from our people that is available to everyone, however you define your Judaism.
 Anyone who’s spent a Shabbat in Israel — where the day is special and different for religious and secular alike — knows how powerful the experience can be.

 The Commandment to keep Shabbat may be carved in stone, but the way people have observed it isn’t.
 From biblical times to now, every generation has adapted it to suit the age, and even the most traditional observation of the Sabbath is very different than it was three thousand years ago.
 Every tradition was once an innovation.
 Let’s use this modern twist on an ancient idea to make a new one.